 Sauerkraut

-For this classic you only need 2 simple ingredients: cabbage and salt.
-It’s refreshing, cheap and very nutritious.
+For this classic you only need 2 ingredients:

-You can feel free to add a variety of other ingredients here, vegetables (like carrots or radish) or seeds (dill, caraway, coriander or mustard).
-When ready to be served, you can enjoy it plain or roast it with onions and butter.
+You can add a variety of other ingredients to it, vegetables (like carrots or radish) or roasted seeds (like dill, caraway, coriander or mustard seeds).
+When ready to be served, you can enjoy it fresh or fry it.

-All you need is a sharp knife, cutting board, a bowl and a jar, or fermentation crock.
+All you need is a sharp mandoline or knife, cutting board, bowl and a jar or fermentation crock.

 INGREDIENTS